djstreet11/silex-form/README.md

 example of silex

-SignIn and SignOut with session form
+SignIn and SignOut with session, forms